Truss announces she would axe planned hike in corporation tax

 Scrapping planned hike could cost around £16 billion

-Liz Truss has announced at an online hustings she would scrap a planned multibillion-pound hike in corporation tax if she wins the race to succeed Boris Johnson in No 10.
+Liz Truss has announced she would scrap a planned multibillion-pound hike in corporation tax if she wins the race to succeed Boris Johnson in No 10.

 The foreign secretary, who has previously vowed to cut taxes from “day one” if she wins the Tory leadership contest, also said there would be a “temporary moratorium” on the green energy levy.

-Earlier this week, the cabinet minister revealed she would reverse April’s national insurance hike, insisting she had fought against the policy in Mr Johnson’s government.

-Ms Truss’s announcement comes after she emerged in third position in the second ballot of Tory MPs in Westminster on Thursday and is struggling to gain momentum ahead of Rishi Sunak and Penny Mordaunt.
+But one rival campaign dismissed the announcement as part of a “bidding war” for voters after Ms emerged in third position in the second ballot of Tory MPs in Westminster on Thursday and is struggling to gain momentum ahead of Rishi Sunak and Penny Mordaunt.

-Seeking to put a clear dividing line between others in the race who have refused to set out immediate tax cuts, Ms Truss said she would axe the planned increase in corporation tax, which is set to rise from 19 to 25 per cent in 2023.

-But scrapping the policy, which was announced by former chancellor Mr Sunak her rival in the race, would cost the Treasury around £16 billion.

 Register for free to continue reading